-The Bt/E horizon has properties like the Bt horizon in the interiors of the peds.
+The Bt/E horizon has colors and textures like the Bt horizon in the interiors of the peds.
 The E part of the horizon consists of silty exteriors of peds that have hue of 10YR or 2.5Y, value of 4 through 7, and chroma of 2 or 3 moist.
 Structure is weak or moderate, fine to coarse subangular blocky.
 Consistence is friable or firm.

 The Bt horizon has hue of 5YR through 2.5Y, value of 3 through 5, and chroma of 2 through 4.
-Texture is loam, silt loam, or light clay loam in the fine-earth fraction with clay content ranging from 18 to 28 percent.
+Texture is loam, silt loam, silty clay loam, or clay loam in the fine-earth fraction with clay content ranging from 18 to 28 percent.
 The Bt horizon has weak or moderate fine through coarse subangular blocky structure with some pedons having weak very thick platy structure.
 Consistence is friable or firm.
-Some pedons contain high chroma mottles just above the C horizon.
+Some pedons contain redoximorphic concentrations just above the C horizon.
 Reaction ranges from moderately acid through slightly alkaline.

-Some pedons may have a BC horizon with properties similar to the respective horizon.
+Some pedons may have a BC horizon with colors, structure, consistence, and reaction similar to the B horizon, and textures similar to the C horizon.

 The C or Cd horizon has hue of 5YR through 2.5Y, value of 3 through 5 and chroma of 2 through 4.
 Texture is fine sandy loam, loam, or silt loam in the fine-earth fraction.
 The C horizon is massive, or has weak or moderate, medium or thick plate-like divisions.
 It has friable through very firm consistence.
-Some pedons are mottled in the C horizon.
+Some pedons have redoximorpic features in the C horizon.
 Reaction is slightly or moderately alkaline.

 COMPETING SERIES: There are no other series in the same family.

 GEOGRAPHIC SETTING: Honeoye soils are dominantly on gently undulating to rolling till plains.
-In some places they are on dissected sideslopes of the upland plateau and in other areas they are on the top and upper side slopes of drumlins and convex ridges.
+In some places they are on dissected side slopes of the upland plateau and in other areas they are on the top and upper side slopes of drumlins and convex ridges.
 Slope ranges from 0 to 65 percent.
 These soils formed in till of late Wisconsin age derived from limestone, dolomite, and calcareous shale, and from lesser amounts of sandstone and siltstone.
-These soils are mainly on the low plateau in the northern part of the Applachain plateau.
-Mean annual temperature ranges from 46 to 50 degrees F., mean annual precipitation ranges from 30 to 45 inches, and mean annual frost-free days ranges from 130 to 190 days.
-Elevation ranges from 400 to 1700 feet above sea level.
+These soils are mainly on the low plateau in the northern part of the Applachain plateau, in the southern part of the Ontario Lowland and Mohawk Valley of New York.
+Mean annual temperature ranges from 5 to 10 degrees C. (41 to 50 degrees F)., mean annual precipitation ranges from 790 to 1440 millimeters (31 to 57 in), and mean annual frost-free days ranges from 100 to 190 days.
+Elevation ranges from 80 to 610 meters (250 to 1980 feet) above sea level.

 GEOGRAPHICALLY ASSOCIATED SOILS: These are the

 Lyons soils.
 Amboy, Dunkirk, and Hudson soils, and their wetter associates, formed in nearby lacustrine sediments.
-Appleton, Conesus, and Lyons soils are the progressively wetter members of the same drainage sequence.
+Lima, Appleton, Kendaia, and Lyons soils are the progressively wetter members of the same drainage sequence.
 Arkport and Colonie soils formed in nearby sandy deltaic deposits.
-Aurora soils have bedrock within a depth of 40 inches.
+Aurora soils have bedrock within a depth of 102 cm (40 in).
 Howard soils formed in outwash materials.